ux-studies/summer-2021/results/README.md

 # results

-Upload results in the corresponding participant folder.
+Upload task recordings in the corresponding participant folder.
 Download the respective csv table and fill in the times in the form "00:00" (minutes:seconds).